ihhub/fheroes2/doc/README_cmake.md

 cmake --build build
 ```

-After building, executable can be found in build/src/fheroes2/ directory.
+After building, executable can be found in `build` directory.

 ### Windows / Visual Studio